AarrowW/Time/readme.txt

 10)go to actions
 11)click on new
-12)under 'program/script' browse and add 'a.vbs' which you first downloaded 13)go to actions and UNSELECT everything
+12)under 'program/script' browse and add 'a.vbs' which you first downloaded 13)then click ok
+14)go to conditions and UNSELECT everything
-14)go to actions and UNSELECT 'stop the task if it runs longer than 3 days'
+15)go to settings and UNSELECT 'stop the task if it runs longer than 3 days'

 in step 6 --
     if present time is 10:47PM then set it to 11:00PM